SEO Content Marketing Strategy to Drive Leads and Sales

-With those being said, here are some common content marketing objectives you might want to apply to your own:
+With those being said, here are some common SEO content marketing objectives you might want to apply to your own:

 - Establish credibility and trust.
-A common objective for content marketing, and a pretty obvious one.
+A common objective for SEO content marketing, and a pretty obvious one.
 Consistent publication of relevant content can help establish your position as the thought leader in your industry.

 - Attract new prospects.
 Also an important objective.
 Compelling and valuable content can attract new potential leads.
 This is mainly done by publishing content that gets shared a lot on social media—and if possible, go viral—.